 Despite the romanticized verbiage associated with the traveler, no judgment is intended.
 The two are different, nothing more.

-It's not necessary to have read much or traveled far, however, to spot a bona fide expands upon it.
+traveled far, however, to spot a bona fide expands upon it.

 traveler.
 Another quote comes to mind: "You'll know it when you see it."